fatherlinux/container-internals-lab/labs/lab-04/README.md

 ## Exercise 3
 The goal of this exercies is to understand the nature of a distributed systems environment with containers.
+Quickly and easily troubleshooting problems in containers requires distributed systems thinking.
+You have to think of things programatically.
+You can't just ssh into a server and understand the problem.
+You can execute commands in a sinlge pod, but even that might prevent you from troubleshooting things like network, or database connection errrors which are specific to only certain pods.

-excercise-03/
+These types of problems can be the most difficult to troubleshoot, but we will learn how to figure things out quickly and easily.
+We will use a test application specifically built to break in random pods.

 Inspect each of the files and try to understand them a bit:
 ```